dannysmc95/Interview-Questions/Questions/JavaScript.md

 * Arrow functions are not bound to a particular object.

 **Notes**
-Here we want the candidate to understand that they are not bound to a particular object, and that they are lexically scoped, therefore calling `this` will go to the next function scope.
+Here we want the candidate to understand that they are not bound to a particular object, and that they are lexically scoped, therefore calling `this` will go to the nearest parent function scope.